 The dream continues…

-Dr. Malloy is now an Associate Professor at North Carolina Central University (NCCU).
+Dr. Alisha Malloy, Associate Professor of computer information systems at North Carolina Central University, has been selected to serve as the sixth academic dean of the United States Naval Academy Preparatory School in Newport, R.I.
+Her tenure will begin in June 2022.
 Since 2004, she has received research grants and awards totaling approximately $1.5 million from the National Science Foundation, Cisco Systems, and the state of Alabama, among others.
 The Southern Regional Education Board (SREB) named her Faculty Mentor of the Year in 2006.
 She has published four articles and presented or published papers at many conferences.
 Dr. Malloy has served as a faculty mentor and presenter for The PhD Project Information Systems Doctoral Students Association, and one of the doctoral students she helped, Dr. Belinda Shipps, went on to become The PhD Project’s Dr. Triple in 2008.
 Dr. Malloy continues her goal to bring technology to minorities through community service through the use of IBM Faculty Awards for Cloud Computing which provide access to Science, Technology, Engineering, and Mathematics (STEM) software applications for K-12 and community organizations using NCCU’s Virtual Computing Lab.
 These initiatives allow the participants to use the software applications through virtual machines inside and outside the classroom.